aliciaviernes/simple_prefix_verbs_german/README.md

 cleardata.csv > file originally used for the extraction of all prefix verbs

+prefix_rough.py > module for the spotting of all prefix verbs in the corpus
+	Input: cleardata.csv
+	Output: verbs.csv

 verbs.csv > noisy data, initial list of all prefix verbs regex_for_verbs.py > regular expression for the sorting out of the verbs relevant to the project